-Land within the ownership of our client abuts the Development Limit of Moy.
+Land within the ownership of our clients lies both within and out with the Development Limit of Moy.
 In the event that a representation is made contesting the inclusion of said lands within the Development Limit of Moy and/or the policies associated with it, we will make a counter representation.

-Attached to this representation is a copy of the Preferred Options Paper (POP) representation previously submitted to the Council by Colm Donaghy Architect and Pat McBride Planning Consultant.
-The POP representation details the development status of the lands including physical appraisal of the site and surrounding context.
+Attached to this representation is a copy of the Preferred Options Paper representations previously submitted to the Council on behalf of the landowners.